abhhipatel/abhipatel31-7/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/AbhiPatel?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=abhipatel31)

-## I'm a B.Tech Information and communication technology (ICT) Student!
+## I'm a B.Tech Under Graduate in specialization of Information and communication technology (ICT) Student!

-- 🌱 I’m currently learning Web3, DS & Algo.
+- 🌱 I’m currently learning New Technologies as each generation of technology improves over the last, the rate of progress from version to version speeds up..
-- 👯 I’m looking to grab Opportunity in my field of backend devloping!
+- 👯 I’m looking to grab Opportunity in field of Computer Science and ML/Ai!
-- 🥅 2022 Goals: Learn more about web3,Python,ML and Cloud.
+- 🥅 2022 Goals: Dig down in AI anf ML Real life Implementaion, Data Science field and Learn More and more algorithms and More Projects to implement Learning.
-- I'm also an active Investor !
 - 😻 Check out the tweets collection I created on investing: [Here](https://twitter.com/abhipatel31)

 ### Connect with me: